inoubliwissem/BigDataLab4TalTech/README.md

  ```
 $docker --driver bridge cluster (docker network create cluster for mac users)
 ```
- 3. **Create containers from the created docker image (one for the master and one as a slave machine)**
+ 3. **Instantiate containers from the generated Docker image, one serving as the master and another as a slave machine.**

  ```
 $docker run -it --name master -p 7077:7077 -p 8080:8080 -p 9870:9870 -p 8088:8088 --hostname master --network cluster node-sh bash